contiv/vpp/docs/MANUAL_INSTALL_CAVIUM.md

-# Manual Installation On Cavium Thunderx
+# ARM64 Cavium Thunder - Manual Installation
 This document describes how to use [kubeadm][1] to manually install Kubernetes with Contiv-VPP networking on one or more Cavium ThunderX bare metal machines provided by [packet][18].